hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 As part of your assurance and production access testing for NCTS5, you will need to run some predefined tests to verify how your software handles transition rules.

-**Note:** You can complete transition rules testing in NCTS5 Trader Test between 1 September 2023 and 2 February 2024.
+**Note:** You can complete transition rules testing in NCTS5 Trader Test between 11 October 2023 and 2 February 2024.
 You will not be able to apply for production access for transition rules testing after 4 February 2024.
 For more information about transition rules testing, see [Testing cycles](#testing-cycles).

 ## Related documentation